 Fraser Island or K’Gari, meaning paradise with its mirrored lakes, rainforests, mesmerising sand blows and historic icons are well worth the visit.

 Fraser Island is world heritage listed and is the largest sand island in the world.
 It is home to untouched freshwater lakes and creeks, including some of the world’s rarest dune lakes, wetlands, 1,000 year old rainforest trees, all of which grow in sand.
 Seventy Five Mile Beach is a highway complete with a shipwreck and cliffs of coloured sands and is driven on by tour buses and 4WD vechicles.

 The rainforests which usually require high rainfall and rich soil to thrive call Fraser Island home.
 The Island boasts some 350 species of birds, wallabies, possums, echidnas and Australia’s purest dingoes.

-Fresh water turtles, dolphins, dugongs and of course humpback whales during their migration between May and Novemberare some of the wildlife that uses the ocean and waterways of Fraser Island as their homes.
+Fresh water turtles, dolphins, dugongs and of course humpback whales during their migration between July and October are some of the wildlife that uses the ocean and waterways of Fraser Island as their homes.
 Fraser Island’s flora and fauna provide a natural attraction for tourists and are rich in Aboriginal history.

 lady elliot island

 Lady Elliot Island is the start of the Great Barrier Reef.
 It is a 40 minute scenic flight from Hervey Bay and sits just off the tip of Fraser Island.